lucasschneider/mpl-koha-patch-WE/docs/README.md

 This extension is ___not___ intended for use with the open source [Koha ILS](https://koha-community.org),  originally created by New Zealand librarians.

-> Koha is a fully featured, scalable library management system.
-Development is sponsored by libraries of varying types and sizes, volunteers, and support companies worldwide.

 ## Table of Contents
 * [Inherent features of the extension](#inherent-features-of-the-extension)
 	* [Sorting lists of libraries in Koha](#sorting-lists-of-libraries-in-koha)